 Introduction

-A UTI has traditionally been defined as >100,000 colony forming units (CFU)/ml of urine associated with typical acute symptoms of dysuria, urgency, frequency, or suprapubic pain.[3]
-However, more than 100 CFU of E. coli with typical acute urinary symptoms has a positive predictive value of about 90%, suggesting that a lower CFU threshold may be more appropriate in diagnosing simple and recurrent UTIs.[4]
+Recurrent urinary tract infections (UTIs) are 2 episodes of acute bacterial cystitis, associated symptoms within the last 6 months, or 3 episodes within the previous year.[1]
+Recurrent UTIs are more common in women.
+The cost of treating UTIs in the United States is about 3.5 billion dollars annually.[2]
+A UTI is traditionally defined as more than 100,000 colony-forming units (CFU/mL) of urine associated with typical acute symptoms of dysuria, urgency, frequency, or suprapubic pain.[3]
+See Image.
+Urinary Tract Infection.
+However, more than 100 CFUs of Escherichia coli with specific acute urinary symptoms have a positive predictive value of about 90%, indicating that a lower CFU threshold is more appropriate in diagnosing simple and recurrent UTIs.[4]

 Etiology